Constructing 3D Rotational Invariance and Equivariance with Symmetric Tensor Networks: Proof of Proposition

-\begin{proof}[Proof of Theorem 4.3] It's easy to see that each invariant polynomial is a finite sum of homogeneous invariant polynomials.
-Therefore we only need to study homogeneous invariant polynomials.
+\begin{proof}[Proof of Proposition \ref{thm:tensor}] It is straightforward to see that each invariant polynomial is a finite sum of homogeneous invariant polynomials.
+Therefore, we only need to study homogeneous invariant polynomials.
 Let $p$ be a homogeneous invariant polynomial.
 Then we can write $p(\bm x_1,\dots, \bm x_n)$ as a tensor network contraction.

 where multiplicity of $\bm x_1,\dots,\bm x_n$ is allowed.
 Since $p$ is invariant, for $g \in SO(3)$ we have

 $U$ is the 3D representations of $SO(3)$ and $r_i$ is the rank of $\bm x_i$.
 That is,

 Taking derivative of $ \bm x_1 \cdots \bm x_1 \cdots \bm x_n \cdots \bm x_n$ on both sides, we have